 While American companies were forced to import wood from abroad, our family decided to start a wood mill that would produce our product from a location in Tennessee.
 It was risky and frankly a little crazy.
 However, our commitment to keeping manufacturing in the US runs in tandem with our passion for the product and desire to pass our craft to the next generation.

 Competing in today’s market with 100% USA-made wood floors is not always easy.
 But we are committed to our customers.

 Engineered Hardwood Flooring Made in USA

 Our facility is technologically advanced, but not automated to the point we lose the art.
 We handcraft textures and add layered stains for highlighted effects.
 We believe in doing hand work to refine and smooth edges of heavily cracked, character-rich floor to make our product feel authentic.
 Every plank is custom made, so no two installations are exactly alike.
 The result is your masterpiece.

 Experience Makes a Difference

 Our 70 years of experience account for immeasurable expertise.
 Wood is a natural material that is alive.
 It reacts differently during the manufacturing process depending on the temperature and humidity levels in the plant.
 Algorithms and equipment can only get you so far.
-Crafting engineered wood requires a thorough understanding of these different nuances.
+Crafting engineered hardwood flooring requires a thorough understanding of these different nuances.

 Quality You Can Trust